 - Will I be able to have sex?

 - What about my other medications?

-- Visit the patient resources page for videos on radiation therapy, its side effects and follow-up care.
+- Visit the "What to Expect" page for videos on radiation therapy, its side effects and follow-up care.

 Does radiation therapy hurt?

 No. However, the treatment table can be a little uncomfortable.
 If you do experience pain during treatment, tell the radiation therapist.
 He or she will turn off the machine and come into the room.
 The radiation stops when the machine is turned off.

 What are the possible side effects of radiation therapy?

 Side effects are usually limited to the radiation site.
 Patients receiving radiation in the abdomen may have nausea, while radiation to the pelvis may trigger diarrhea.
 Other possible side effects include: